-Abbreviations: β-HCG= beta human chorionic gonadotropin, ALT=alanine aminotransferase, AST=aspartate aminotransferase, eCcr=estimated creatinine clearance, ULN=upper limit of normal
+Abbreviations: β -HCG= beta human chorionic gonadotropin, ALT=alanine aminotransferase, AST=aspartate aminotransferase, eC{Cr}=estimated creatinine clearance, ULN=upper limit of normal

 - 8) For female subjects of childbearing potential, willingness to abstain from heterosexual intercourse or use a protocol-recommended method of contraception from the screening visit (Visit 1) throughout the study treatment period and for 30 days following the last dose of study drug.
-Note: A female subject is considered to be of childbearing potential unless she has had a hysterectomy, bilateral tubal ligation, or bilateral oophorectomy; has medically documented ovarian failure (with serum estradiol and folliclestimulating hormone [FSH] levels within the institutional postmenopausal range and a negative serum or urine $\beta$ HCG), or is menopausal (age $\geq$ 55 years with amenorrhea for $\geq 6$ months). - 9) For male subjects of childbearing potential having intercourse with females of childbearing potential, willingness to abstain from heterosexual intercourse or use a protocol-recommended method of contraception from the start of study therapy (Visit 2) throughout the study treatment period and for 90 days following the last dose of study drug and to refrain from sperm donation from the start of study treatment (Visit 2) throughout the study treatment period and for 90 days following the last dose of study drug.
-Note: A male subject is considered able to father a child unless he has had a bilateral vasectomy with documented aspermia or a bilateral orchiectomy, or has ongoing testicular suppression with a depot luteinizing hormone- releasing hormone (LH-RH) agonist (eg, goserelin acetate [Zoladex®]), leuprolide acetate [Lupron®]), or triptorelin pamoate [Trelstar®]). - 10) In the judgment of the investigator, participation in the protocol offers an acceptable benefit-to-risk ratio when considering current CLL disease status, medical condition, and the potential benefits and risks of alternative treatments for CLL. - 11) Willingness and ability to comply with scheduled visits, drug administration plan, imaging studies, laboratory tests, other study procedures, and study restrictions.
-Note: Psychological, social, familial, or geographical factors that might preclude adequate study participation should be considered.
+Note: A female subject is considered to be of childbearing potential unless she has had a hysterectomy, bilateral tubal ligation, or bilateral oophorectomy; has medically documented ovarian failure (with serum estradiol and folliclestimulating hormone [FSH] levels within the institutional postmenopausal range and a negative serum or urine βHCG), or is menopausal (age >55 with amenorrhea for >12 months or amenorrhea for > 6 months with serum estradiol and FSH levels within the institutional postmenopausal range). - 9) For male subjects of childbearing potential having intercourse with females of childbearing potential, willingness to use a protocol-recommended method of contraception from the start of study therapy (Visit 2) throughout the study and for 90 days following the last dose of study drug and to refrain from sperm donation from the start of study treatment (Visit 2) throughout the study treatment period and for 90 days following the last dose of study drug.
+Note: A male subject is considered able to father a child unless he has had a bilateral vasectomy with documented aspermia or a bilateral orchiectomy, or has ongoing testicular suppression with a depot luteinizing hormoneb For women of child-bearing potential only; serum β -HCG must be negative during screening and serum β -HCG or urine dipstick pregnancy test must be negative at start of study treatment (Visit 2)

+releasing hormone (LH-RH) agonist (eg, goserelin acetate [Zoladex®]), leuprolide acetate [Lupron®]), or triptorelin pamoate [Trelstar®]).

-12) Evidence of a personally signed informed consent indicating that the subject is aware of the neoplastic nature of the disease and has been informed of the procedures to be followed, the experimental nature of the therapy, alternatives, potential benefits, possible side effects, potential risks and discomforts, and other pertinent aspects of study participation.
+- 10) In the judgment of the investigator, participation in the protocol offers an acceptable benefit-to-risk ratio when considering current CLL disease status, medical condition, and the potential benefits and risks of alternative treatments for CLL. - 11) Willingness and ability to comply with scheduled visits, drug administration plan, imaging studies, laboratory tests, other study procedures, and study restrictions.
+Note: Psychological, social, familial, or geographical factors that might preclude adequate study participation should be considered. - 12) Evidence of a personally signed informed consent indicating that the subject is aware of the neoplastic nature of the disease and has been informed of the procedures to be followed, the experimental nature of the therapy, alternatives, potential benefits, possible side effects, potential risks and discomforts, and other pertinent aspects of study participation.